Dakabin

 For Investors

 With 62.4% of households renting, Dakabin gives landlords a deeper tenant pool than most outer suburbs, and the demand backdrop is firm.
-Weekly rent of $360 against the $473,000 median implies a gross yield near 4.0%, far stronger than the sub-2% returns typical of premium Sydney or Melbourne markets.
 The vacancy rate of 4.2% is loose enough to suggest tenants have choice, a function of the heavy new supply, yet population growth running at 4.5% a year keeps absorbing it.
 Net internal migration adds about 94 residents annually as the primary driver, with overseas migration contributing another 40, so demand is locally sourced and durable.
 Rent-to-income sits at 21.3%, leaving tenants room before stress, which supports rent stability more than rapid escalation.

 Development Activity